rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     }
     temp->next = newNode;
 }
-Usage:
+Usage Example:

 cpp
 Copy code
 list.insertAtEnd(20); // List: 10 -> 20 -> NULL
 Insert at a Specific Position

-Inserts a new node at a specified position in the list.
+Insert a node at a specified position in the list.

 cpp
 Copy code